Arrioc/arrioc.github.oi/index.md

 It's a bit of a rough first draft. 😅

-The plan initially is to improve the design by enhancing existing code, add to the complexity of the design by adding new features, and enhancing the database by performance-tuning it.
+The inittial plan is to improve the design by enhancing existing code, add to the complexity of the design by adding new features, and enhancing the database through performance-tuning.